Nine Tripod Cauldrons: Vicissitudes of the cauldrons

 After Tang of Shang overthrew Jie of Xia, the nine tripod cauldrons were moved to the Shang capital at Yan.
 Later, when the Shang king Pan Geng moved his capital to Yin (殷), the cauldrons again went with him.
-Following the overthrow of the Shang dynasty by the Zhou dynasty, the new King Wu of Zhou put the nine tripod cauldrons on public display for the first time.
+Following the overthrow of the Shang dynasty by the Zhou dynasty, after being inspected for damage by Nangong Kuo, the new King Wu of Zhou put the nine tripod cauldrons on public display for the first time.
+The Bamboo Annals state that in his 15th year of ruling the Zhou, three years after the conquest of Shang, King Wu moved the tripod cauldrons to Luo (洛).

 When King Cheng of Zhou ascended the throne, the Duke of Zhou built the eastern capital of Luoyi (later Luoyang), he moved the cauldrons there, at the same time asking King Cheng to carry out their ritual installation in the settlement's Ancestral Hall (太廟).

 The power of the Zhou royal family began to decline at the start of the Eastern Zhou Period in 771 BCE, with each vassal state clamoring for kingship.
 At the time of King Ding of Zhou (r.
 605–586 BCE), King Zhuang of Chu inquired for the first time regarding the "weight of the cauldrons" (問鼎之輕重) only to be rebuffed by the Zhou minister Prince Man (王孫滿).
 Asking such a question was at that time a direct challenge to the power of the reigning dynasty.
 King Ling of Chu (r.
 540–529 BCE) later again inquired of the cauldrons but was unsuccessful due to unrest sweeping the country During the reign of King Huiwen of Qin (r.
 338–311 BCE), the strategist Zhang Yi formulated a plan by which he hoped to seize the Nine Tripod Cauldrons and thus gain command of the other Zhou vassal states.
 King Qingxiang of Chu, along with the king of the State of Qi also sought possession of the treasures as did the states of Wei and Han.
 The last Eastern Zhou monarch King Nan of Zhou (r.
 314–256 BCE) dealt with all these rival claimants by playing them off against one another and thus kept possession of the cauldrons.